deceptionfalls/tsukiyomi/README.md

 - Ner0z's [dotfiles](https://github.com/ner0z/dotfiles) for the music widget
 - The [Unixporn discord server](https://discord.gg/unixporn) for a lot of insight and troubleshooting
 - Nyoom for the [oxocarbon](https://github.com/nyoom-engineering/oxocarbon/tree/main) colorscheme
+- Sinomor's [dotfiles](https://github.com/Sinomor/dotfiles) for some helper functions and the execution of inner and outer gaps
 - My mom, she's very cool